 The Japanese yen has also been a popular carry trade in the past, due to the low-interest rates that made it cheap to borrow.
 While the currency lost some of this clout in 2015 and 2016, the currency plays a vital role in the lives of many international investors.

-In this article, we will take a look at the safe-haven status of the Japanese yen and how traders use the currency for capital gains opportunities and hedging purposes.
+The Japanese yen has a safe-haven status, and traders use the currency for capital gains opportunities and hedging purposes.

 Safe-Havens, Carry Trades & Hedges

 The Japanese yen has been historically popular amongst international investors as a safe-haven, carry trade and currency hedge.
 Since the early 2000s, investors had begun borrowing Japanese yen given the Bank of Japan's very low-interest rates.

 The funds from these borrowings were then lent out in other currencies, like the U.S. dollar at a higher interest rate.
 By 2007, some estimates pegged the Japanese yen carry trade at around US$1 trillion in size, before unwinding.